MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M05_L05_Extend_a_Pipeline_to_Use_Multiple_Templates.md

 ### Exercise 1: Create a multi-stage YAML pipeline

+In this exercise, you will create a multi-stage YAML pipeline in Azure DevOps.

 #### Task 1: Create a multi-stage main YAML pipeline

 1. Navigate to the Azure DevOps portal at `https://aex.dev.azure.com` and open your organization.